-Runners will depart from Goring at 0900 on Saturday 10th October and make their way to Little Wittenham on the first out and back section on the Thames Path.
+Runners will depart from Goring between 0630 and 0900 on Saturday 10th October and make their way to Little Wittenham on the first out and back section on the Thames Path.
 On returning to Goring, runners will be faced with the more challenging but beautiful second spur of the course, out to Swyncombe Farm on the Ridgeway before returning to Goring a second time.
 Spur three takes runners west on the Ridgeway to Chain Hill before returning to Goring for the final leg on the Thames Path to Reading and return for their 100 mile finish.

 The difficulty of this race should not be underestimated.
 During a dry spell the route is flat, fast and picturesque presenting ideal conditions for a trail 100.
 However, runners will also be faced with up to 13 hours of darkness and the possibility of extremely low temperatures, rain and very wet and windy conditions.
 Conditions underfoot can vary dramatically.

 As with all Centurion events, runners will be fully supported by 16 well stocked aid stations , full medical support and course markings in addition to the pre-existing national trail waymarkers.
 Race held under full UK Athletics Permit granted through the TRA (Permit Number Pending).

 10 Oct 2020 09:00